Freedom Lane: Das Bootleggers

 “Don’t play dumb,” June said.
 “I saw the picture you sent my daughter.
 I know you’re as kinky as I am.”

 “I just wanted to apologize,” Paulie said.
-“But I can see you ain’t interested in hearin’ it.”
+“But I can see you aren’t interested in hearing it.”

 “Not in the slightest,” June said.
 She turned to looked by her pool area.
 “You know, Paulie, I’ve never made love on top of a Barbie raft next to a pool house before.”

-“Well there’s a first time for everything,” Paulie said.
-June took his hand and led him to the raft that was laying on the ground near the pool.
+“Well, there’s a first time for everything,” Paulie said.
+June took his hand and led him to the raft that was lying on the ground near the pool.
 She lowered herself onto it and looked up at Paulie.